 CRNAs and NPs require years of additional work experience to qualify.
 Successful CNOs generally require extensive administrative and nursing experience and are respected leaders in their organizations.

 If you’re not looking to become an advanced practice nurse or move into an administrative position, there are still high paying positions for registered nurses available.
-The top paying registered nurse jobs are:
+The top paying RN jobs are:

 This provides a lot of upside for nurses who are not in these roles.
 Home care nurses are the lowest paid specialty, receiving an average $32,000 per year.
 As these nurses gather experience, education and certifications, they will be in a prime position to move into a higher paying position.